The Beginner's Guide to Classic American Cinema

 Asphalt Jungle (1950) Seven thieves become involved with a jewel heist that they believe will solve all their problems.
 They are the kind of men who desperately want respect, but have never done anything to earn it.
 The plot is hatched by a 50+ parolee with a German accent who has the plans to the jewel store's vault, but also a weakness for young girls.
 The John Huston film is much easier to follow than Maltese Falcon, and is also noteworthy for being Marilyn Monroe's third film.

 One of the American directors who consistently made quality films, Wilder often co-wrote his screenplays and side-stepped the corny melodrama common in old black and white films.
 The photography is clean and every shot well-planned.

 Sunset Blvd (1950) This movie feels like a remake of a classic film noir, except that it indeed is one of the originals.
-William Holden falls into living with an aging silent screen actress in her Hollywood mansion, with mixed results.
+William Holden plays the writer who falls into convenient living arrangements with an aging silent screen actress in her Hollywood mansion.
 Look for the director Erich von Stroheim as the butler and Cecille B. Demille as himself..